 We encourage all Action Earth Projects to boost Scotland’s Wildlife by including habitat creation in their projects.

-Click the relevant animal or the name below it for habitat creation ideas.
+Click the relevant animal name for habitat creation ideas.

 RESEARCH BEFORE YOU BUY

 It is essential that all Action earth projects use Peat Free Compost .
 It can be bought through your local garden centre, but they often don’t stock it for much of the year.
 If you can’t buy it locally – type ‘buy peat free compost’ into your internet browser to find these.

 To help out even furrier friends, find out how to make your gardens more bumblebee-friendly.

 More information about Pollinators – can he found here